Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

           husband and young son.
         image: /assets/tina-headshot.jpg
         alt_text: Christina Ottaviano
-      - name: Brandon Bush
-        title: Local Executive Board
-        text: BRANDON BUSH has performed on 100s of recordings including GRAMMY® Award nominated and winning releases by John Mayer, Sugarland, and Shawn Mullins.
-As a former member of the rock band Train, Brandon toured the world indulging in his life long fantasy of performing a keyboard solo on a smoke emitting Moog synthesizer.
-He has composed and music directed for theatrical productions of “Approval Junkie”, “Shakespeare In Love” and the world premier musical “Troubadour” at the Alliance Theater in Atlanta, GA.
-In addition to scoring recent podcasts, “Gangster House” and “The Baron of Botox”, he has provided original music for TCM and the Food Network.
-Currently, Bush is touring as the keyboardist with Sugarland and as the music director for his brother Kristian Bush.
-He manages the Atlanta based music collective Songs of the Architect.
-        image: /assets/brandon-bush.jpg
-        alt_text: Brandon Bush
       - name: Bill Hatcher
         title: Local Executive Board
         text: "Guitarist BILL HATCHER is an Atlanta-based musician who’s been performing